pluralsight/guides/welcome.md

 - Technical tutorial blog content is currently created on WordPress, which is universally abhorred by us.
 - Once a tutorial is created, it becomes stale and out of date.
 If the author doesn’t maintain their content, then it becomes less useful.
 - There isn’t a strong way for developers to improve their content through peer review.
 Wordpress sucks for that.
 - Tutorials currently exist in silos.
-They live on individual developer blogs worldwide.
-This makes the content fragmented.
-Also, the creators of this content have a limited audience due to the poor reach of their blogs.
+They live on individual blogs, and are fragmented and varying in quality.
+Those tutorials don't typically reach a wide audience since individual blogs have limited reach.
 - Tutorials are largely in English and do not translate quickly/easily into other languages since code isn’t easily auto-translated.
 Other countries don’t have easy access to learning.